 Carkeek Park boardwalk trails.
 Credit: Jennifer Johnson

-This diverse park in North Seattle offers many options for families to explore.
-Hike along Piper’s Creek, with the chance to see spawning salmon in the fall.
+Expansive Carkeek Park in North Seattle offers many options for families to explore.
+Hiking along Piper’s Creek affords the chance to see spawning salmon in the fall.
 Trails also traverse the hillsides and ravine, traveling through wetlands, forests and even a historic orchard.
 Walk over the bridge to the beach for even more discovery.

 Kids will love: Looking for salmon, swishing through leaves on the lawn, playing in the nature-inspired playground and going to the beach.
 Bonus: Watch for passing trains.

 Find it: 950 N.W.
 Carkeek Park Rd., Seattle.
-Drive (carefully) down the narrow, winding road into the ravine and park in the the upper parking lot by the play equipment for access to the beach.
+Drive (carefully) down the narrow, winding road into the ravine and park in the the upper parking lot by the playground for quickest access to the beach.
 Continue around the bend and down a bit more to park by the large lawn bordering Piper’s Creek.
-Flush toilets are next to the playground.
+Flush toilets are located next to the playground.